 Beth Haven Christian School is Title IX compliant and competes in the 6th Region and the 21st District of KHSAA athletics as an “A” school.
-Currently, boys participate in baseball, basketball and golf; while girls participate in basketball, cheerleading, softball and volleyball.
+Currently, boys participate in baseball, basketball, cross country, and golf; while girls participate in basketball, cheerleading, cross country, softball, and volleyball.

 To contact our Athletic Department: AD@BethHaven.com

 From pages 41-42 of our Parent/Student Handbook:

 Beth Haven Christian School maintains an active interscholastic sports program, competing in basketball, baseball, fast-pitch softball, volleyball, cheerleading, and golf.
 BHCS is a member of the Kentucky High School Athletic Association (KHSAA).
 The size of BHCS gives our students a unique opportunity: any student who wishes to participate in any extracurricular activity can do so, if they are willing to abide by all the rules of the particular activity and they meet academic requirements.
 BHCS does not hold tryouts for its athletic programs.
 All sports participants (K4-12) must have a sports physical from a licensed medical facility before they can practice or play on any BHCS sports team.

 1. Varsity athletes must be at their proper grade level and on track to graduate on the first day of the school year.
 This includes having made up and received credit for any course/credit deficiencies for the previous year.
 If a student is ineligible at the beginning of school, he/she will remain ineligible for the entire first semester of school.
 In addition to any KHSAA eligibility restrictions, which may change at their discretion, BHCS adds the following academic requirements.